WMS Settings Menu Guide - English

 Note: in case you have set up WMS Network, you will need to click Re-initialize Client button on WMS Network page on each of the Client PBXs to have users and groups synchronized.

-Note: "restore network" option allows you to restore network parameters saved in Settings -> System -> Network.
+Note: "restore network" option allows you to restore network parameters saved in Settings -> System -> Network and the parameters saved in Settings -> System -> HTTP Proxy client.
 In case you don't need to restore these parameters, uncheck the box (the network parameters will be restored by default).

 - After the backup is completed, you'll need to reboot your PBX.
 Click Reboot button to start the process: